YuryKorotin/HackWorkspace/README.md

 ## Features

 - [X] Kotlin script for extracting values from json
+- [X] Script for extracting texts from json
+- [X] Script for decorating texts
+- [ ] Script for saving texts to json
 - [ ] Script for exporting string resources from android application
 - [ ] Script for exporting string resources from ios application
 - [ ] Script for exporting sqlite database to json,csv format for translator